15 Bodybuilding Breakfast Ideas (For Bulking or Cutting)

 One of the benefits of this recipe is its use of cocoa powder.
 There are several benefits that you can obtain from this powerful ingredient.

-Studies have shown that it can improve your gut microbiome (the healthy bacteria found in your gut).
 It has flavonoids (antioxidants) that help reduce inflammation in the body.
 Finally, cocoa powder can improve your mood, setting you up to have a good mood early in the morning.

 Calories and Macros